LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/mtp.md

 - Documents such as PDFs, Word documents, and text files.
 - Application OBB files.

-Application specific artifacts that can be extracted from the Meta Quest 3 can be found in the [Applications](/analysis/artifacts/applications) section.
+Application-specific artifacts that can be extracted from the Meta Quest 3 can be found in the [Applications](/analysis/artifacts/applications) section.

 ## Downloads

-The devices download folder can be found at `/Downloads`.
+The device's download folder can be found at `/Downloads`.
 This folder contains all the files that have been downloaded to the device.

 ## Movies